Ni-Songhao/UnifiedReward/UnifiedReward-Think/README.md

 😊 We are actively gathering feedback from the community to improve our models. **We welcome your input and encourage you to stay updated through our repository**!!

 Please leave us a star ⭐ if you find our work helpful.
+- [2025/6/4] 🔥🔥 We released [UnifiedReward-Think-qwen-7b](https://huggingface.co/CodeGoat24/UnifiedReward-Think-qwen-7b)!!
+All inference and evaluation code are provided in `qwen_inference` and `benchmark_evaluation` directories.
 - [2025/5/10] 🔥🔥 We released Gradio code in `./UnifiedReward-Think/gradio` directory!
 - [2025/5/6] 🔥🔥 We released all CoT reward reasoning codes in `./inference` directory.
 - [2025/5/6] 🔥🔥 We released the evaluation code in `benchmark_evaluation` directory.